I never considered 'The Slatey Place' as a day-hike destination,

 |

-Past the sweeping curve to the north the
+Past a sweeping curve to the north the

-trail is pretty much north bound all the way to Slatey Place, I soon spot a
+trail stays pretty much north bound all the way to Slatey Place.
+I soon spot a

-very big boulder sitting about 100 feet above the trail all by itself.
-I go up the hill off-trail to check it out thinking
+very big boulder sitting about 100 feet above the trail all by itself and go up the hill off-trail to check it out thinking

 with a few little trees trying to survive on top.
 The boulder is covered in hundreds of fist-sized pock holes, the forces of erosion do some strange things.